-Add Data Wizard : US_States ?

-Typical Scale
+Add Data Wizard : US_States 2  Typical Scale Select the typical scale at which this layer will be seen.
+This determines how vector features are distributed in tiles.
 Scales in the green range are recommended.
-Cities

-The cell size of the rasterization is : 40.000 Meters 1:19531

-Visibility range Show layer at all distances

-C Don't show layer when zoomed: Kilometers

-in beyond : 0 Kilometers

-Disable wizard Einish <back me<="" td="">xt > Cancel</back> xt > Cancel
+Cities The cell size of the rasterization is : 40.000 Meters 1:19531 Visibility range Show layer at all distances C Don't show layer when goomed:ut beyond : Kilometers in beyond : Kilometers Disable wizard Einish < Back N ext > Cancel